 Sergio JARILLO Postdoctoral Fellow, Division of Anthropology at American Museum of Natural History, United States Administrative areas: Papua New Guinea Keywords: Material Culture, Contemporary Indigenous Art, Climate Change, Christianity, Art, Cosmology, Cutural Change, Emotions, Ethnographic Filmmaking, Museums

-Guido Carlo PIGLIASCO Senior Lecturer, Anthropology at University of Hawai'i-Manoa, United States Administrative areas: Fiji Places: Fiji Islands, Beqa Island, Manihiki, Atiu, Tahaa, O'ahu, Savai'i, New Ireland province, Karawari/Arafundi Keywords: Cultural Heritage, Law and Culture, Narratives, Tourism, Intellectual Property Rights, Digital Resources, Art, Audiovisual and Media, Christianity, Ritual
+Guido Carlo PIGLIASCO Adjunct Professor, Anthropology at University of Hawai'i-Manoa, United States Administrative areas: Fiji Places: Fiji Islands, Beqa Island, Manihiki, Atiu, Tahaa, O'ahu, Savai'i, New Ireland province, Karawari/Arafundi Keywords: Cultural Heritage, Law and Culture, Narratives, Tourism, Intellectual Property Rights, Digital Resources, Art, Audiovisual and Media, Christianity, Ritual

 Mike POLTORAK Lecturer, School of Anthropology and Conservation at University of Kent, United Kingdom Administrative areas: Tonga, New Zealand Places: Polynesia Keywords: Medical Anthropology, Visual Anthropology, Pacific Media, Intersubjectivity, Ilness Experience, Mental Illness, Global Health, Ethnographic Filmmaking, Engaged Anthropology

 Scholars and specialists on Pacific Studies are invited to create an account and make their profile and expertise available to the public.